sharpstone/heroku-bouncer/README.md

 The latter will redirect to `/`, which may result is the user being logging in again.

-## Conditionally disabling the middleware
+## Conditionally enable the middleware

 Don't want to OAuth on every request?
 Use a middleware to conditionally enable this middleware, like